1ochaku/Sunland-Finds/README.md

 # Marketplace Mobile Application

-This is a mobile app built using React Native Framework and Firebase as the database.
+This is a prototype of the mobile app built using React Native Framework and Firebase as the database.
 It provides a simple user interface with 3 tabs: Home, Sell and Profile.

 ## Techstack
 - React Native Framework